Ted Weiss

-Life and career
+Background

-Weiss was born in 1927 in the Hungarian village of Gáva (now Gávavencsellő) and emigrated to the United States in 1938.
+Weiss was born in 1927 in the Hungarian village of Gáva (now Gávavencsellő) and immigrated to the United States in 1938.
 He grew up in South Amboy, New Jersey.
 After graduating from H.G.
 Hoffman High School in South Amboy in 1946, Weiss served in the United States Army from 1946 to 1947.
 He graduated from Syracuse University in 1951 before earning his LL.B. from the institution's College of Law in 1952.
 In 1953, Weiss became a naturalized citizen of the United States.
 Between 1955 and 1959, he was an assistant New York County District Attorney, before leaving the position to return to private practice.
+He and his wife, Sonya, had two children.

+Political career

 From 1962 until 1976, Weiss was a member of the New York City Council.
 He was a delegate to the 1972 Democratic National Convention.
 Weiss was elected to Congress in 1976, representing most of Manhattan's West Side, and served from January 3, 1977, until his death.
 He served on the House Committee on Banking, Finance, and Urban Affairs, the House Committee on Government Operations, and the House Committee on Foreign Affairs.
 In 1985, Weiss headed a committee that found 90 percent of the twenty to thirty thousand new drugs used on farm animals had not been approved by the Food and Drug Administration in violation of the Federal Food, Drug, and Cosmetic Act.
 They also found that the FDA failed to remove several drugs already known to be carcinogens.
+He was a leader in the fight for more federal funding for the HIV/AIDS epidemic and held the first congressional hearing on the government's response to the AIDS epidemic in 1983.

 In 1983, he and seven other representatives sponsored a resolution to impeach Ronald Reagan over his sudden and unexpected invasion of Grenada.

-Weiss was known for his avid support of liberal causes, including civil rights, open government, and the arts.
-However, The New York Times observed in 1991, "Mr. Weiss draws particular scorn from conservatives because of what they see as his grandstanding and his stubborn, uncompromising adherence to his own ideology."
+Weiss was known for his avid support of liberal causes, including civil rights, open government, union and workers rights, access to health care, removal of the embargo on Cuba, and the arts.
+Weiss was also involved in fighting against the 1983 U.S. Navy plan to station nuclear capable vessels, notably USS Iowa (BB-61), at a new base at Stapleton, Staten Island, and in blocking the proposed Westway highway plan, after decades of opposition.